codr7/liblgpp/README.md

 assert(pop(s, types::Meta) == &types::Int);
 ```

-`Isa` replaces the top two stack values with their common root if they are related, otherwise `Nil`/`nullptr`.
+`Isa` replaces the top two stack values with `T` if the first argument is derived from the second, `F` otherwise.

 ```
 emit<ops::Push>(vm, types::Meta, &types::Int);